Forward-Nexus/fwdai-pro/ACKNOWLEDGMENTS.md

 - Natural collaboration vs rigid workflows
 - Founder can see all work in progress

-**Accessibility:**
+**Accessible to All Founders:**
-- Designed for non-technical founders
+- Designed for technical and non-technical founders alike
-- ADHD-aware structure (clear without overwhelming)
+- Clear structure without overwhelming complexity
+- Flexible communication styles and workflows
+- Adapts to how YOU naturally work
+- Works with voice input, text, or any communication preference

+**Smart Organization:**
+- System learns from your organizational preferences
+- Adapts to your workflow over time
+- Everything tracked and organized automatically
-- Dictation-friendly
+- Transparent expert collaboration
-- No coding knowledge required

 **Different Architecture:**
 - Built from conceptual inspiration, not copied code